 4. Love Your Liver

-If you find that you do indulge in more of the foods that you know don't work well for you or perhaps you drink more than you usually would, don't beat yourself up but make up for it by treating your body to some extra cleansing activities or supplements before and after.
+If you find that you do indulge in more of the foods that you know don't work well for you or perhaps you drink more than you usually would, don't beat yourself up!
+Make up for it by treating your body to some extra cleansing activities or supplements before and after.

 ~ Ocean swims